 Considering the size of the building, you’ll have to walk around the entire block to take it all in.
 But also be sure to look around you, as many other buildings throughout the area have been painted over as well.

 In contrast to the large murals taking over the far end of the building, Fabrika’s longest side is adorned with smaller murals from a wide array of artists.
-The art is best taken in from the opposite side of the street.
+And the art is best taken in from the opposite side of the street.

 When finished, you can step inside the courtyard to see a few more murals.
 And this is where you can gain access to the cafes or other shops mentioned above.

 Saburtalo is one of Tbilisi’s newer districts.
-At least when compared with the rest of the city, whose history spans over 1,500 years.
+At least when compared with the rest of the city, with a history spanning over 1,500 years.

 It was largely developed in Soviet times, meaning the district has no shortage of crumbling concrete apartment complexes.
 And as locals are finding out, these make for perfect canvases for large-scale street art.

-As covered down below, the best place to see street art in Saburtalo is the Heroe’s Square Underpass, while numerous impressive murals were added recently as part of the Tbilisi Mural Festival.
+As covered down below, the best place to see street art in Saburtalo is the Heroe’s Square Underpass.
+Scattered elsewhere throughout the district, meanwhile, are numerous impressive pieces that were added as part of the Tbilisi Mural Festival.

 Heroe's Square Underpass